Martin, from Jake’s ONE Market, and Jess, HANDS, help load bulk groceries

-“HANDS in the Kitchen” Cooking
+“HANDS in the Kitchen” Nutrition Education

-“HANDS in the Dirt” Gardening Program
+“HANDS in the Dirt”

 We depend on volunteers and businesses to provide donations for the meals and giftbags, wrap gifts, make the meals, staff the sit-down dinner, donate money, and deliver meals.
 On behalf of older Vermonters, of whom 7,800 experience some form of food insecurity according to 2013 Hunger Free Vermont statistics, thank you so much for your generosity in lending a hand!

 We’ll be offering delivered meals again on Christmas Day this year.

 Unfortunately, Feeding Chittenden is unable to provide meal deliveries for us at this time.
 We’re hopeful that we can offer this program again sometime soon.

 HANDS was fortunate enough to be contacted by NPR’s StoryCorps in the summer of 2016.
 Megan Humphrey interviewed Charlie Auer, of “Charlie’s Boathouse” fame, about food long ago in Burlington.
 Please sit back, relax, and listen to Charlie’s delightful stories.